Skip to main content

 • Poll Workers, Polling Places, and Precincts

-The Election Administration and Voting Survey is sent to election officials in 50 states, the District of Columbia, and four territories – Guam, Puerto Rico, American Samoa, and the U.S. Virgin Islands.
+The EAVS is sent to election officials in 50 states, the District of Columbia, and five territories – Guam, Puerto Rico, American Samoa, the U.S. Virgin Islands, and the Northern Mariana Islands.

-Section 703 of HAVA mandates that for each regularly scheduled general election for Federal office, the EAC shall collect comprehensive data from the states on all of the ballots sent to military and overseas voters and received back by election administrators.
+Section 703 of HAVA mandates that for each regularly scheduled general election for a Federal office, the EAC shall collect comprehensive data from the states on all the ballots sent to military and overseas voters and received back by election administrators.
 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) of 1986 protects the voting rights of members of the uniformed services and U.S. citizens residing outside of the country.

-The information collection associated with the Election Administration and Voting Survey is conducted every two years following a federal election.
+The information collection associated with the EAVS is conducted every two years following a federal election.

-Every two years, the EAC administers the survey to 55 States and territories, requesting election administration-related data at the county-level or county-level equivalent.
+Every two years, the EAC administers the survey to 56 states and territories, requesting election administration-related data at the county-level or county-level equivalent.
 Most states rely at least to some degree on centralized voter registration databases and voter history databases, which allow state election officials to respond to the survey at the local level for each question.
 Other states rely on cooperation from county election offices to complete the survey.

-The Election Administration and Voting Survey report provides the state-reported figures for U.S. voter participation and registration, as well as the estimated voting age population and estimated citizen voting age population as reported by the U.S. Census Bureau.
+The EAVS report provides the state-reported figures for U.S. voter participation and registration, as well as the estimated citizen voting age population as reported by the U.S. Census Bureau.

 EAC makes all of its data publicly available for interested parties to examine and analyze.
 The Election Administration and Voting Survey data can be found on the EAC website.
 For questions about a specific state’s data, please review the data and contact the state’s election office for more information.

+One approach is to use our 2016 EAVS data which can be found here: /research-and-data/datasets-codebooks-and-surveys/.
+Specifically registration data is in Section A, and registered voter numbers for the 2016 election cycle can be found in question A1.
+However the Iowa Secretary of State updates registration totals monthly.
+They just released their most recent registration report, dated Oct.
+2, 2017: https://sos.iowa.gov/elections/pdf/VRStatsArchive/2017/CoOct17.pdf.
+Emmet's County information is listed there.
 We don't have total population in our dataset.
 The report also does not have county-level data of voting age citizens.
 That data can be found at the US Census website.
 This is the most recent data from the Census for county-level estimates and should be noted doesn't match the time frame of our registration data.
 Our registration data is numbers reported from the states from after the 2014 election up to the November 2016 election.
 The Census data is estimates taken from a 5-year survey average from 2011 - 2015.